egberts/egberts.github.io-src/content/articles/nftables-firewalls.md

 Let's do that: our own `/etc/nftables.conf` does the wrapping around `libvirt`.

-As the default install of `libvirtd` and `nftables.service`, the `nftables` gets first dib (by the virtue of being declared firstly at boot-up time before `libvirtd.service` got started.
+As the default install of `libvirtd` and `nftables.service`, the `nftables` gets first dibs (by the virtue of being declared firstly at boot-up time before `libvirtd.service` got started.

 This is not good enough.
 We must be able to block after `libvirt` as well as check firstly before `libvirt` for our insanely complex firewall setup.